php/doc-base/docs/local-setup.md

-When working with multiple translations, or working on changes that may also require changing files in the `doc-base` or `phd` repositories, the suggested way to organize the local enviroment is to clone repositories into a single `phpdoc` directory, and for individual languages to be cloned into directories named `{LANG}` instead of `doc-{LANG}` as they are named on GitHub.
+When working with multiple translations, or working on changes that may also require changing files in the `doc-base` or `phd` repositories, the suggested way to organize the local environment is to clone repositories into a single `phpdoc` directory, and for individual languages to be cloned into directories named `{LANG}` instead of `doc-{LANG}` as they are named on GitHub.
+See `doc-base/languages.php` script to automate this process.

 <a name="with-docker"></a>
 ## Building with make and Docker